STEllAR-GROUP/hpx/docs/sphinx/manual/starting_the_hpx_runtime.rst

 In order to initialize |hpx| from ``main()``, we make use of linker tricks.

-It is implemented differently for different Operating Systems.
-Method of implementation is as follows:
+It is implemented differently for different operating systems.
+The method of implementation is as follows:

 * :ref:`Linux <hpx_main_implementation_linux>`: Using linker ``--wrap`` option.